entrpntr/gsr-qt-builds/README.md

 # gsr-qt-builds

-This is an attempt to document the process of building Qt from source to create (reasonably) lightweight builds.
-These builds enable using recent versions of Qt in official releases of [Gambatte-Speedrun](https://github.com/pokemon-speedrunning/gambatte-speedrun) without creating excessively large executables.
+This repository contains prebuilt Qt binaries intended to be used in building the official releases of [Gambatte-Speedrun](https://github.com/pokemon-speedrunning/gambatte-speedrun).
+The main goals are: (1) enable building (reasonably) lightweight GSR binaries with the most recent Qt versions, (2) provide a central access point for these Qt binaries (building Qt from source can be a bit complicated and time-consuming).
+The repository contains scripts that document the process of building Qt from source, so that others may reproduce the builds.

-The builds for GSR may require occasional updates as new Qt versions are released, or more of its functionality gets used.
-These builds may not be generally useful, since only the subset of modules used in GSR are built, and no debug versions of libraries are included.
-The general process may still be instructive in showing how Qt-based projects can use a minimalistic Qt by building from source.
+The prebuilt binaries (available [here](https://github.com/pokemon-speedrunning/gsr-qt-builds/releases)) may not be useful for general purposes, since only the subset of modules used by GSR are built, and no debug versions of libraries are included.
+The general process may still be instructive in showing how Qt-based projects can use a minimalist Qt by building from source.

+These builds may require occasional updates as new Qt versions are released, or as more Qt features/modules are used in GSR.